 If, like me, you resort to using containers to grow some of your plants, try using a grow bag this year.
-They have some advantages over plastic pots or terra cotta, especially if you lack space.
+They have some advantages over plastic pots or terra cotta.
 I was especially interested to learn about “air pruning.”

 Why Use a Plant Grow Bag?